ahmedat1/ahmedat1/README.md

 ### Hi there, I'm Ahmed Akhiat  👋
-- :school: I am a Junior Web Developer
+- :school: I am a Web Developer
 <br>
 - 🖥️  See my Linkedin at [MyLinkedin](https://www.linkedin.com/in/ahmed-akhiat/).
 <br>